Automation and Processes

 However, if you fail to adjust your prices on an annual basis, your clients will question your price increase when you finally adjust your prices to make up for several years of inflation and market development and they suddenly see a big jump on their invoice.

-In a worst case scenario, your client will see a big jump in prices as a reason to reconsider whether they want to continue working with your company at all.
+In a worst-case scenario, your client may consider a big price jump a reason to reconsider continuing to work with your company.

 Three reasons why many companies do not index their hourly rates